Manesh-R/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

 Congratulations!
 You have created a web server that is accessible via its public IP address.
 If you had a web application to host, you could deploy application files to the virtual machine and host them for public access on the deployed virtual machine.

-**Note**: To avoid additional costs, you can remove this resource group.
-Search for resource groups, click your resource group, and then click **Delete resource group**.
-Verify the name of the resource group and then click **Delete**.
-Monitor the **Notifications** to see verify that the deletion completed successfully.